mateibejan1/ad-nlp/README.md

 # AD-NLP
  Benchmark for Anomaly Detection in Natural Language Processing

+To reproduce our experiments, you must clone the repository, download the data and then run the provided Python scripts, as explained below.

 To download the preprocessed data, run the `download_data.sh` script.
 It will pull the data from Google Drive and unzip it in the current directory.
 Althernatively, you can download the data manually at the following link: https://drive.google.com/file/d/1-Qo-kcGnPvmvh33DDQn4yw_MlD2-28kV/view?usp=sharing.

 To redo our experiments, you must download the data and then run the following Python scripts: